It is well with me only when I have a chisel in my hand

 Silk cloth (optional)

-Step 3: Mark the blade’s orientation on handle.
+Step 2: Mark the blade’s orientation on handle.
 Place a mark or arrow on the end of the handle in line with the flat of the blade to help you reassemble the handle in the same orientation.
-If you are setting-up multiple chisels at the same time, write the blade width on the handle’s end to avoid confusion later.
+If you are setting-up multiple chisels at the same time, write the blade width or other designation on the handle’s end to avoid confusion later.

 Strike each corner twice, then shift the point of impact 90° and repeat.
 The goal is to gradually rattle the handle off, so don’t be shy.
 If the blade and handle still refuse to separate, expand the kuchigane and shrink the wood using a heat gun or by placing the kuchigane nearly (but not quite) touching a hot incandescent light for a few hours.
 Do not place the chisel in an oven!

 Step 4: Remove the crown (hoop).
 Now that the blade and handle are separated, grip a block of hardwood tight against the handle, with one end butting up against the crown.
 Strike the opposite end with a hammer.
 Work the block around the crown and repeat until the crown comes off.